 Mold is more than just a smelly eyesore – it can also cause serious problems to your home and your health.
 Some types of molds cause more problems than others.
 While everyday household mold can slowly spread year-round in some climates, it can grow out of control following a calamity that causes water damage to your home.

 Performing regular cleaning and home maintenance is the best way to control everyday mold.
-But if disaster strikes and you need professional mold removal will your homeowners insurance cover the cost?
-It’s important to understand your home insurance coverage before you file a mold damage claim.
-Otherwise, you may end up with an expensive problem when mold creeps into your life.
+But if disaster strikes and you need professional mold removal, will your homeowners insurance cover the cost?
+It’s important to understand your home insurance coverage before you attempt to file a claim.

 Does home insurance cover mold?